AcademySoftwareFoundation/opencue.io/README.md

 1. Make sure NPM (Node Package Manager) is installed on your system.

-1. Install Hugo for your system from [here](https://github.com/gohugoio/hugo/releases).
+1. Follow these steps to [install Hugo](https://gohugo.io/getting-started/installing/) for your operating system.
+    Or, you can follow these steps to [install from binaries](https://github.com/gohugoio/hugo/releases).

 1. Clone the opencue.io repository: